sciencemesh/sciencemesh/docs/content/en/docs/Integrations/codimd.md

 ### Registering the MIME-types and custom file extensions on your Storage Provider

-There is three extra steps left for the IOP to integrate with this application.
+There are three extra steps left for the IOP to integrate with this application.
 These will require modifying the Revad configuration to identify the files that will be opened by CodiMD:

 1. Append a new set of rules in the `appregistry` service running on the gateway to identify these files: